RuairiDillon1/VLSI-vhdlProject/doc/test_signal_generator_report.md

 ![UART Example- Schematic](images/uart_sample.png){width=80%}

 UART communication has some characteristics that need to be considered for implementation.
-The signal begins with start bit (in the form of a high signal), the next in the sequence comes the data bits, the number of data bits is configurable and is dependant on the parameterisation of the serial modules.
+The signal begins with a start bit (in the form of a low signal), the next in the sequence comes the data bits, the number of data bits is configurable and is dependant on the parameterisation of the serial modules.
-After the data sequence is complete, UART protocol then instructs you to send a stop bit, which is again a high signal.
+After the data sequence is complete, UART protocol then instructs you to send a stop bit, which is a high signal.

+Due to the asynchronous nature of this communication method it requires a baud rate for the transfer to be configured.
+It is asynchronous because the sending and receiving devices work with different clock cycles.
+The baud rate (speed of communication) has to be the same on both devices.
+Typical baud rates are 9600, 14400 and 19200.

 ## Digital pattern generator